abdullahmoh21/therapy-website/README.md

-# Fatima Website - Full-Stack Booking Management System
+# Fatima's Therapy Services - Full-Stack Booking Management System

 A robust, secure, and scalable booking management system built with modern web technologies.
 This project implements a comprehensive solution for managing client sessions, bookings, payments, and user accounts with high availability and fault tolerance.
 You can view the website [here](https://www.fatimanaqvi.com)